Thankful for Love

 Chloe’s intonation made Keila sound more than a little insane.
 And really, driving across the states to buy a house she’d never clapped eyes on did seem a little crazy, if a person didn’t figure in all the rest of it.

-Feeling defensive, Keila pulled the newspaper out from underneath her purse, smoothing down the pages a bit.
-“I was reading a newspaper over breakfast in a tiny podunk town somewhere in Kansas that I think even God forgot about, and saw an article that caught my eye.”
+Feeling more than a little defensive and already questioning her decision to share, Keila pulled the newspaper out from underneath her purse, smoothing down the pages a bit.
+“I was reading a newspaper over breakfast – I was in this tiny podunk town somewhere in Kansas that I think even God forgot about,” she said with a sarcastic laugh, “and…saw this.”

-She folded the page back so that the picture of the mansion was front and center, and handed it over.
+She folded the page back so that the picture of the mansion was front and center, and handed it over with a flourish.

 “I only saw the place once,” Chloe said, handing the newspaper back, “and it was at night.
 I can’t rightly say where it is, but I know it’s a few miles out—”